kawser-ahmed-byte/Microprocessors-and-Microcontrollers-Laboratory-Project-UAV/README.md

   - 4x BLDC Motors for thrust
   - 2x BLDC Motors for directional control
 - **Other Components**:
-  - ESP-32 and ESP-8266 for wireless communication
+  - ESP-8266 for wireless communication
   - PVC Frame and Epoxy for a waterproof design

 ### **Software Architecture**